KC-inDomus/home-assistant.io/source/_integrations/zha.markdown

 Note: `cluster_id: 25` may also be `cluster_id: 0x0019`.
 The two are synonymous.

-### Defining Zigbee channel to use
+### Defining ZigBee channel to use

-ZHA prefers to use Zigbee channel 15 by default.
+ZHA prefers to use ZigBee channel 15 by default.
 You can change this using YAML configuration, but this only works if there's no existing network.
 To change the channel for an existing network, radio has to be factory reset and a new network to be formed.
 This requires re-pairing of all the devices.

 ```yaml